 Union Bank Completes Titan Trust Bank Merger as CBN Recapitalisation Deadline Nears

-• Union Bank has announced that it has successfully merged with Titan Trust Bank, concluding a process that began in 2021
+- Union Bank has announced that it has successfully concluded a merger process that began in 2021

-• The bank assured its customers that account details remain the same and that they will continue to access their funds without hitches
+- The bank assured its customers that account details remained the same and they could still access funds

 Legit.ng’s Pascal Oparada has reported on tech, energy, stocks, investment and the economy for over a decade.